 The Lower Thames Crossing and the environment

-Our countryside is home to some amazing plants, animals and habitats, and many of them are protected by law.
-Knowing exactly where they are is vital to making sure we protect them.
+Our countryside is home to some amazing plants, animals and habitats, many of them being protected by law.
+Knowing exactly what’s out there and where they are is vital to making sure we protect and support them.

-We’re carrying out detailed surveys to understand wildlife populations and their movements.
-These will help us come up with ways to best avoid or reduce, our impact on the protected areas such as riverside marshes and the river bed.
-We’ve already done this to an extent through the route location and choosing a bored tunnel in order to have as little an impact as possible on these special areas.
+We’re carrying out detailed surveys to understand what habitats are in the area around the Project, and the wildlife they support.
+This information helps us come up with ways to avoid or reduce our impact on the woodland, grasslands, wetlands and marshes present within Kent and Essex.
+A big part of this has been through the route location and in choosing a bored tunnel in order to have as little an impact as possible on these important features.
 For more information on ecology surveys, view our fact sheet.

 We’re also doing detailed noise modelling and air quality assessments.
-Using the data from these, we’ll develop solutions, to reduce the effects of traffic noise, such as using specific road surfaces or keep the road (in cutting) within the landscape to provide natural screening and noise barriers.
+Using the data from these, we’ll develop solutions to reduce the effects of traffic noise, such as using specific road surfaces or keep the road enclosed within the landscape to provide natural screening and noise barriers.

-We’ll keep testing, analysing and developing new measures to reduce environmental effects as as part of our Environmental Impact Assessment.
-All these will be reported in detail within the Environmental Statement (ES), which will also be include consultation responses, and further survey and design work.
-The ES will be submitted later this year with of our Development Consent Order application.
+We’ll keep testing, analysing and developing our design, and incorporating new measures to reduce environmental effects as part of our Environmental Impact Assessment.
+All these will be reported in detail within the Environmental Statement (ES).
+The ES will be submitted later this year as part of our Development Consent Order application.

 We’re keen for these structures to blend in with local surroundings as sympathetically as possible.
 We’re proposing to build green bridges along the route with features such as timber barriers and bollards, gravel, coppice woodland, ground cover planting and shrubs.
 To improve the visual and noise impact of the road we’ll keep it as low as possible within the landscape to provide natural screening.

 An informal public space, Chalk Park, would be created around the southern tunnel entrance to improve local biodiversity and ecological connectivity.